-4. Step Back In Time And Stop By A Historic Home
+4. Step Back In Time At The Edmondston-Alston House

 Pro Tip: Middleton Place is connected to the Edmondston-Alston House by family ties and is home to America’s oldest landscaped gardens.
 Henry Middleton, a President of the First Continental Congress, built Middleton and left it to his son Arthur Middleton, a signer of the Declaration of Independence.
 Later, Williams Middleton, a signer of the Ordinance of Secession, occupied the plantation.

 Once you have seen all these incredible pieces of American history, you might want to stay for a meal.
-The Middleton Place Restaurant serves an authentic Lowcountry lunch made from local, seasonal, organic ingredients harvested daily from the on-site farm and gardens.
-Lowcountry favorites like She-Crab sCup and fried chicken with collard greens and cornbread are served daily.
+The Middleton Place Restaurant serves an authentic Lowcountry lunch made from local, seasonal, organic ingredients harvested daily from the onsite farm and gardens.
+Lowcountry favorites like she-crab soup and fried chicken with collard greens and cornbread are served daily.
 Guests are treated to exquisite views of the garden, Azalea Hill, and the mill pond from the restaurant windows.

 Pro Tip: The tours will take a few hours, so make a day of this important landmark.
 The restaurant does not take reservations for lunch, but it does for dinner.
 It is well worth the trip.